 SSM: It is a well known fact that invasive species on Earth can cause havoc in ecosystems where they don’t belong.
 But talking about a possible space contamination probably takes the whole issue another step further.
 What are the biggest concerns?

-MR: From the beginning of the space era, the Outer Space Treaty (1967) has required that launching nations take steps to minimize harmful cross contamination during exploration.
+MR: From the beginning of the space era, the Outer Space Treaty (1967) has required that launching nations take steps to minimize harmful cross contamination during space exploration.
 Not only do we want to avoid false positives in our search for extraterrestrial life (don’t bring life from Earth that could be mistaken for an extraterrestrial discovery), we also want to avoid uncontained exposure to anything that might be biohazardous to Earth life — whether to astronauts during future missions, or to biota on Earth exposed to materials brought back for study.
 Current international policy requires taking a conservative approach to space missions, including the special handling and testing of materials from other planets, especially when they come from places like Mars with potentially habitable conditions.
 As there is a level of uncertainty involved, we simply have to be extra careful.
 The US National Research Council, when asked about the Martian sample return, indicated that although the risks are likely to be extremely low, they cannot be assumed to be zero.
 Therefore it is crucial to proceed with strict containment and quarantine until rigorous scientific testing indicates that it is no longer needed.

 SSM: How is the current prevention program structured?
 What type of measures does it include?